 If the Underlying Securities are or include units in a listed trust (e.g. STW), distributions from the trust should have the same character as the amounts derived by the trust (e.g. they may include capital gains, foreign tax credits or franked dividends).
-The tax composition of distributions from trusts are generally available from the relevant entities or their websites.
+The tax composition of distributions from trusts is generally available from the relevant entities or their websites.
 You should refer to the Tax section of the relevant PDS for further details on the tax treatment of these distributions.

 Things you should know.
 This Summary is provided for information purposes only and does not constitute tax advice.
-Westpac Banking Corporation does not provide taxation advice and we recommend that you speak to your professional taxation adviser for assistance when preparing your return.
+Westpac Banking Corporation does not provide taxation adviser for assistance when preparing your return.
 This Guide is based on current tax laws and interpretations and has been prepared with the assistance of KPMG.
-The information contained in this Guide is current as at 17 September 2014.
+The information contained in this Guide is current as at 12 September 2014.

-Westpac Banking Corporation ABN 33 007 457 141, AFSL 233714 ('Westpac') is the issuer of the Westpac Self-Funding Instalments Product Disclosure Statement ('PDS').
+Westpac Banking Corporation ABN 33 007 457 141, AFSL 233714 ('Westpac') is the issuer of the Westpac Vanilla Instalment Equity Warrants Product Disclosure Statement ('PDS').
 You should consider the PDS before making any decision to invest.
 Westpac has not taken into consideration the financial situation, investment objectives or particular needs of any particular investor and recommends that investors consider its appropriateness and seek independent advice before acting on this information.
 The information contained in this document is current at the date of publication but remains subject to change.
-Neither Westpac nor any related body corporate, director, officer or employee warrants or represents this information is free from errors or omissions or is suitable for your intended use.
+Neither Westpac nor any related body corporate, director, officer or employee, warrants or represents that this information is free from error or omission, or is suitable for your intended use.
 Subject to any terms implied by law and which cannot be excluded, Westpac accepts no responsibility for any loss, damage, cost or expense (whether direct or indirect) incurred by you as a result of any error, omission or misrepresentation in any information in this document.
 Capitalise terms used in this document have the same meaning given to them in the PDS unless the context otherwise requires.